kieranrcampbell/switchde/README.md

 Governed by three parameters:

-* $\mu_0$ The half-peak expression
+* `mu_0` The half-peak expression
-* $k$ The 'activation strength'.
+* `k` The 'activation strength'.
 If positive, the gene is upregulated along the trajectory; if negative, the gene is downregulated.
-The magnitude of $k$ corresponds to how fast the gene is up or down regulated.
+The magnitude of `k` corresponds to how fast the gene is up or down regulated.
-* $t_0$ The 'activation time', or where in the trajectory this behaviour occurs.
+* `t_0` The 'activation time', or where in the trajectory this behaviour occurs.
 Note this parameter should be interpreted with respect to the overall range of the pseudotimes supplied.

 ## Usage